-Our city guides are meant to showcase the best of a metropolitan area from the perspective of a sports fan visiting to watch a game or two.
+Our city guides are meant to showcase the best of a metropolitan area from the perspective of a sports fan traveling to New Orleans to watch their favorite teams in a game or two.
 Here’s our guide to the best of New Orleans sports travel.

 * * *

 Already known worldwide and as one of the most popular tourist destinations in the United States, New Orleans needs little selling.